Know Your Product: Reception

 The Guardian opined that making this the opening track on Eternally Yours "confused pretty much everyone: what the hell was a brass section doing on a punk record?
-The punchy horns are the perfect counterpart to Bailey’s drawled vocals and Kuepper’s buzzsaw guitar."
+The punchy horns are the perfect counterpart to Bailey's drawled vocals and Kuepper's buzzsaw guitar."
 While noting that the song was doomed to make little impact in the charts, it was described as "one of the greatest Australian singles ever made."

 Other uses

 Know Your Product was used as the title of a 1996 compilation of The Saints' punk-era music.
 Hunters and Collectors covered the song in 1994, while Midnight Oil recorded a live version in the late 1990s.
 It appeared on the soundtrack of the film Head On in 1998.
-Other bands to cover the song include Painters and Dockers, The Porkers, Blowhard, and King Khan and the Shrines.
-The Australian Broadcasting Corporation show Spicks and Specks used the name of the song in a segment of the show every week.
+Other bands to cover the song include Painters and Dockers, the Porkers, Blowhard, and King Khan and the Shrines.
+The Australian Broadcasting Corporation show Spicks and Specks uses the name of the song in a segment of the show.
 Kurt Cobain listed it in his top fifty recordings of all time.